BayAreaMetro/travel-model-two/netbuild.md

 ## Coding a Project

 Network projects are coded as folders within **`M:\Application\Model Two\NetworkProjects`** (configured in [build_network_mtc.py](https://github.com/BayAreaMetro/NetworkWrangler/blob/master/scripts/build_network_mtc.py#L56) and [build_network_mtc_futures.py](https://github.com/BayAreaMetro/NetworkWrangler/blob/master/scripts/build_network_mtc_futures.py#L53)).
 Each project or folder is a [local Git repository](https://www.intertech.com/Blog/introduction-to-git-concepts/) (that will not be attached to a remote repository -- so it will be standalone).

+### Step 1: Create project folder

 To code a project, you'll likely want to start with a similar seed project (more on that below) and create a new folder, name it appropriately and copy the contents of the seed project into your folder to start.
 Make sure you do not copy the `.git` folder, as that is the git version history of the seed project, and your project will have its own git version history.

+### Step 2.
+Make small updates to project

 The basic files required in a project are:
 * `README.txt` - While not technically *required*, it's good practice to keep basic documentation and notes here.
 Since we plan to keep much of our notes/conversations on Asana, assuming we continue that practice, a link the relevant Asana task is sufficient.